exogen/graphbrainz/schema.md

   # mixes (which are usually deemed compilations) and are defined by having a
   # significant proportion of new material, including original production or
   # original vocals over top of other artists’ instrumentals.
 They are distinct from
-  # demos in that they are designed for release directly to the public and fans; not
+  # demos in that they are designed for release directly to the public and fans, not
   # to labels.
   MIXTAPE